aliamdevs/light-huffman/README.md

 > [Check Out The Pseudocode Here.](./PseudoCode)

 ***Encode :***
-- Convert A String To The Base Of The Nearest Square Root Of The Number Of Letter Variations.
-- Convert A String To The Base Of The Nearest Square Root Of The Number Of Letter Variations.
+- Create A Frequency Map To Use In Special Order
-- Convert A String To The Base Of The Nearest Square Root Of The Number Of Letter Variations.
+- Convert The String To The Base Of The Nearest Square Root Of The Number Of Letter Variations **By Special Order**.
+- **Special Order** Is a Sorting of Two-Letter bases based on the Sum Of Two Numbers & Then The Numbers Alone.
+- Convert Frequency Map To A Binary Setting Code
+- Encode With Huffman Now
+- Convert Huffman Codes To A Binary Setting Code
+- Return Result = FrequencyMapSetting + EncodedCode + HuffmanCodesSetting

 ## License